xandroc/capi-ci/README.md

 ### What's Up with Kiki

 Kiki starts with an older version of cf-deployment.
 It then runs the new migrations, but keeps the old cloud controller code.
 This catches any backwards-incompatible migrations.
 This is important because cloud controller instances do rolling upgrades.
-For example: if you write a migration that drops a table, old CC instances that depend on that table existing will crash.
+For example: if you write a migration that drops a table, old CC instances that depend on that table existing will crash during the rolling deploy.

 ## Pipelines